bmeg/gaia/README.md

     lein run --config resources/config/gaia.clj

-in the root level of the project.
+in the root level of the project (or a path to whatever config file you want to use).

 ## commands.yaml